karanveersp/job-runner/design.md

   - `failed` for jobs that finished execution with a nonzero exit code, or timed out
   - `stopped` for jobs that were explicitly stopped by a user or admin
 - Tailing job output independent of job execution.
-- Gracefully handling stopping a job by terminating the process as well as the observation of its output/status.
+- Gracefully stopping a job by first terminating the launched OS process and it's calling goroutine.

 ## Tests

 Automated tests for the following behaviors will be implemented:
-- Server should return jobs scoped to a user when queried by a user, and all jobs when queried by an admin.
+- Server should return jobs scoped to a user when queried by a user, and all jobs when queried by an admin (authorization scope test)
 - Server should reject requests from clients with an invalid certificate (mTLS auth middleware test).
+- Job manager should allow executing, and monitoring jobs concurrently without data races.